Johnners Trust

 Blind Cricket England and Wales

-Each year, the Johnners Trust provides a grant to Blind Cricket England and Wales (BCEW) to fund an annual Development Festival.
-The Trust also helps fund the BCEW Women and Girls Development Programme.
+The Johnners Trust provided grants to Blind Cricket England and Wales (BCEW) to fund an annual Development Festival.
+The Trust also helped fund the BCEW Women and Girls Development Programme.

 Our Trustees